gitter-badger/absolute-box/README.md

     <img src="http://your-beloved-picture.png" class="absolute-box-widget" alt"picture" />

 ##THE CODE:
-The code is doubled in two functions, the first is the $(document).ready(function(){}); and the last one in the $(window).resize(function(){});.
+The code is doubled into two functions, the first is the $(document).ready(function(){}); and the last one in the $(window).resize(function(){});.
 I doubled the code to be fully responsive so if you have to edit it, take care to copied it in the last function too!

-The cose of the widget will take the SRC attribute in every picture with class="absolute-box-widget" that you will click, and simply transfer the URL in the IMG tag in the #absolute-box-widget HTML code you have copied before from the code.xml file.
+The core of the widget will take the SRC attribute in every picture with class="absolute-box-widget" that you will click, and simply transfer the URL in the IMG tag in the #absolute-box-widget HTML code you have copied before from the code.xml file.

     //MAIN FUNCTION
     $(".absolute-box-widget").click(function() {